anuja-rahul/python_datalogger/README.md

     Datalogger will record all the recorded logs in a local directory (./logs)

+## How to install datalogger from test-pypi

+#### Run on your terminal :
+    pip install -i https://test.pypi.org/simple/ python-datalogger==0.0.1

 ## How to install datalogger locally

     01. Download this project.